tindyc/crypto_course/TESTING.md

 After running the audit, the site received the below scores;
 ![Google Lighthouse Audit](README/images/googlelighthouse.png)

+The score for Accessibility was lower than the rest of the scores due to the ARIA IDs being not unique.
+However, I think this issue comes from the bootstrap codes itself and therefore I will not be making any further changes.

 All the tests were passed on Google Lighthouse.

 ## Responsive Device & Browser Testing